May 4, 2018 (updated May 8, 2018)

 Quality of Care and Outcomes Assessment

-In keeping with the ongoing vision to expand the celebration of excellence in Occupational Therapy and Physiotherapy, the 2016 lecture will be held this fall.
+In keeping with the ongoing vision to expand the celebration of excellence in Occupational Therapy and Physiotherapy, the 2018 lecture will be held this Fall.

-Anyone can nominate a candidate for the Helen Saarinen Lectureship.
-The nominee can be from our local committee or from further afield.
-We would like people to feel free to nominate a broad range of professionals.
-This will help the committee make plans for awarding the lectureship now and in the future.
+Anyone can nominate a candidate for the Helen Saarinen Lectureship; self nomination is not allowed.
+The nominee can be from our local community or from further afield; feel free to nominate from a broad range of candidates.
 This is a call for nominations as well as any ideas and suggestions for continuing to make this lecture a celebration of the art, science and education of physiotherapy and occupational therapy.